qTranslate-Team/woocommerce-qtranslate-x/readme.txt

 == Description ==

-This plugin enables [qTranslate-X](https://wordpress.org/plugins/qtranslate-x/) multilingual framework for WordPress plugin [WooCommerce - excelling eCommerce](https://wordpress.org/plugins/woocommerce/).
+This plugin enables [qTranslate-X](https://wordpress.org/plugins/qtranslate-x/) multilingual framework (version 3.1 or later) for WordPress plugin [WooCommerce - excelling eCommerce](https://wordpress.org/plugins/woocommerce/) (version 2.3.5 or later).

 After the activation, depending on your theme, you may need to do the following additional step to finalize the configuration: